varunkuntal/interview-mlops-engineer/README.md

 ![](static/images/pylint_redefine_scope_suggestion.png)

 We get some useful suggestions and some not so useful suggestions.
 We could also add `.pylintrc` file to configure pylint suggestions, disable warnings & errors but we will skip that as the code base is simple.
 After applying the suggested changes, the code is almost compliant with the suggestions.

+##### Black

+Black is a Python code formatter that automatically formats your code according to a set of rules.

+We start by installing the tool as dev dependency

+`pipenv install --dev black`

+Since black actually formats the code, we make sure to commit the code before we run black so in case any unwanted changes happen we can rollback.

+We run command to see change suggestions from black

+`black --diff .`

+We found suggestions to convert single quotes to double quotes which we can ignore using `-S` to skip string normalization:

+`black -S --diff .`

+We found suggestions related to newlines only.